-- "Describe effective approaches for prospectively identifying emerging biotechnologies or specific applications with reasonable potential to have important scientific, safety, or ethical considerations - Conceptualize a framework for NExTRAC deliberation of issues surrounding emerging biotechnologies and applications, including: - Guiding principles for when an emerging biotechnology or its applications would significantly benefit from further public deliberation - A potential process by which the NExTRAC will consider or evaluate any given emerging biotechnology or its applications - The working group will consider - Applications of emerging biotechnologies, given that the way the biotechnology is used often generates the safety, social, or ethical issues - Effective horizon scanning approaches; focusing on biotechnologies and applications that are reasonably anticipated vs. hypothetical - Cross-cutting issues that may be relevant for a variety of emerging biotechnologies and applications - o Strategies for committee engagement and soliciting feedback"
+- "Describe effective approaches for prospectively identifying emerging biotechnologies or specific applications with reasonable potential to have important scientific, safety, or ethical considerations - Conceptualize a framework for NExTRAC deliberation of issues surrounding emerging biotechnologies and applications, including: - Guiding principles for when an emerging biotechnology or its applications would significantly benefit from further public deliberation - A potential process by which the NExTRAC will consider or evaluate any given emerging biotechnology or its applications - The working group will consider - Applications of emerging biotechnologies, given that the way the biotechnology is used often generates the safety, social, or ethical issues - Effective horizon scanning approaches; focusing on biotechnologies and applications that are reasonably anticipated vs. hypothetical - Cross-cutting issues that may be relevant for a variety of emerging biotechnologies and applications - Strategies for committee engagement and soliciting feedback"

 The framework, including the description of effective approaches for horizon scanning, will assist the NIH Director in identifying emerging biotechnologies and applications with reasonable potential to have important scientific, safety, or ethical considerations within the NIH mission.
 The working group was not asked to identify specific issues or priorities for the NExTRAC, but instead to provide guidance on effective approaches NIH might use to scan the horizon and guiding principles NIH may consider when determining if a specific issue merits public deliberation by the committee.
 This framework will help inform the NIH Director as he or she considers which topics and tasks merit the attention of the committee.
 Additionally, the framework will be an effective tool for the committee itself when considering any given charge provided by the NIH Director.
 We hope this report may also be a useful product for the broader community including different arms of the US Government as well as non-governmental advisory bodies that may also be considering what emerging biotechnologies and applications merit special attention, and what the process for deliberation should look like.
-The NExTRAC voted to approve the working group draft report, with minor modifications that have been incorporated in this final version, at a public meeting on November 10, 2020.
+Ultimately, this draft report, a product of the working group, will be considered by the NExTRAC for public deliberation.